 #1 Embrace the jet lag

-We were coming from the east coast of the US, so we were looking at a 6 hour time difference.
+We were coming from the east coast of the US, so we had a 6 hour time difference to contend with.
 Every morning we would wake up before the sun, walk down to the beach, and play in the sand as the sun rose.
 By the time the hottest part of the day came along, we were all so tired we spent a few hours in the house napping and watching TV.
 We watched a good portion of Merlin on this trip.

 If we had somewhere specific we wanted to visit on a given day, we would load up the car and be there right as they opened, always making sure we stopped by the beach to watch the sun come up!
 You can’t beat pictures like this one!